- Homosexuality

 Same-sex adoption in Guizhou is single only.

-Intersex infant surgery in Guizhou is ambiguous.
+Intersex infant surgery in Guizhou is not banned.

 Serving openly in military in Guizhou is ambiguous.